StarbeamOne/blog.starbeam.one/content/article/2023/12/December-2023-Status-Update.md

 In all, I hope this will get us on our way to profitability.
 I have a few more ideas around this to help get us there, but they will have to wait until next update. ✌

-I hope to have subscription channels (aka "commitments" or "allotments" -- still kicking these around) by Beta IV, slated for February 6th.
+I hope to have subscription channels (aka "commitments" or "allotments" -- still kicking these around) by v1.1, slated for February 6th.

 ### Stand-up & Shine (& Shill)